 - Heat (after the very first 72 hours).
 After using moist heat, gently stretch the muscles to enhance mobility and alleviate stiffness.

-Your physician may prescribe drugs, like a muscle relaxant or perform trigger point injections to help break up muscle spasms significantly.
-He or she may also recommend physical therapy to increase flexibility, mobility and alleviate pain.
+Your physician may prescribe drugs, like a muscle relaxant or perform trigger point injections to help break up muscle spasms.
+They may also recommend physical therapy to increase flexibility, mobility and alleviate pain.
 Other treatments your doctor may suggest include acupuncture and chiropractic care.

-Low and lower back pain can differ from dull pain which develops gradually to a sudden, sharp or persistent pain felt under the waist.
-Regrettably, almost everyone, at some point during life may experience low back pain that may travel downward into the buttocks and sometimes into one or both lower extremities.
-The most common cause is muscle strain often linked to heavy physical labor, lifting or powerful movement, bending or twisting to awkward positions, or standing too long.
+Low and lower back pain can differ from dull pain, which develops gradually to a sudden, sharp, or persistent pain felt under the waist.
+Regrettably, almost everyone, at some point during life, may experience pain that may travel downward into the buttocks and sometimes into one or both lower extremities.
+The most common cause is muscle strain, often linked to heavy physical labor, lifting or powerful movement, bending or twisting to awkward positions, or standing too long.

-Several different conditions cause or lead to low and lower back pain.
+Several different conditions cause or lead to pain.
 Many involve nerve compression (e.g., pinched nerve) that can cause pain and other ailments.
-Kinds of spinal disorders include trauma-related and degenerative diseases; meaning age-related.
+Kinds of spinal disorders include trauma-related and degenerative diseases, meaning age-related.
 A few of these spinal problems are below.

 - Bulging or herniated disc.
 A disk may protrude outward.
 A herniated disc occurs when the soft inside matter escapes through a crack or ruptures through the disk’s protective outer layer.
 Both disc problems can lead to nerve compression, inflammation, and pain.

 - Spinal stenosis develops when the spinal canal or a nerve passageway abnormally narrows.